pe82/clt-django-website/readme.md

 # Charlotte Django Website
-Repo for out awesome Django website.
+Repo for our awesome Django website.